Brief Biography of Case

 Favorite Poem: I have lots of favorites.
 But I suppose Robert Frost’s The Road Not Taken is a fave

 Favorite Movie: Overall: The Princess Bride.
 Adventure: Remo Williams: The Adventure Begins, Nate and Hayes, Kelly’s Heroes, and many fantasy-type movies (Serenity, Star Wars, Harry Potter, etc.); Westerns: Silverado, The Good, The Bad, and The Ugly, Unforgiven.
-Comedy: Top Secret!, Real Genius, The Three Amigos
+Comedy: Top Secret!, Real Genius, UHF, The Three Amigos

 Most Amazing “Natural” Phenomena Observed: Standing at the end of a Rainbow (no pot of gold).
 Second: under a full moon, seeing the s waves of an earthquake ripple across the ground.
 Third: seeing the Big Dipper and Southern Cross constellations in the night sky AT THE SAME TIME!